FrankygoestoHollywood/CampusCash_Core/README.md

 -------------------

-The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/SaltineChips/CampusCash/Tags) are created regularly to indicate new official, stable release versions of CampusCash [CCASH].
+The `master` branch is regularly built and tested, but is not guaranteed to be *completely* stable.
+[Tags](https://github.com/CampusCash/CampusCash_Release/Tags) are created regularly to indicate new official, stable release versions of CampusCash [CCASH].

+There will be a series of new test branches to lessen the confusion of the GitHub.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).